jess-of-the-woods/tid_til/notes/linux/security.md

 - ef: embed file
 - cf: cover file

+### firewalls

+#### ufw
+Ubuntu ships with a tool called `ufw` that can be used to configure your firewall policies
+- `sudo ufw allow ssh`: if ssh port has not been changed from default port 22
+- `sudo ufw 80/tcp`: exception to run a web server
+- `sudo ufw 25/tcp`: exception to allow email on SMTP
+- `sudo ufw show added`: show added exceptions
+- `sudo ufw enable`
+- `sudo ufw status`

 ### rootkits
 'A rootkit is a stealthy type of software, typically malicious, designed to hide the existence of certain processes or programs from normal methods of detection and enable continued privileged access to a computer' -  [Wikipedia](http://en.wikipedia.org/wiki/Rootkit)